Every hour, millions of people search the web to find the products and services they need. And most people don’t click past the first page of results.

 - How authoritative those other sites are

 SEO is split into 2 categories: on-page SEO and off-page SEO.
 On-page SEO includes elements directly on your website like the keywords you use, the sources you link to, the structure of your content, and page formatting.
 Off-page SEO involves external elements like backlinks to your site from other sources.
-Read our What's SEO article for more of the basics on SEO before you continue.
+Read our What is SEO and how it works article for more of the basics on SEO before you continue.